UnidevOSTeam/NxPg/README.md

 looking for a lightweight CMS (and you don't need it right away), check back later.
 Watch NxPg take shape.
 Join us.

+##Goals:

+The goal of the NxPg project is to culture an open source community to develop a CMS that strives for the following goals:

+* Lightweight

+* Safe and Secure

+* Simple to deploy, simple to manage

+* Create an active and welcoming community

 -----

 NxPg was originally created by [Unidev][1], 16690 Swingley Ridge Road, Suite 250,